Qian Zhongshu: Life

 After the Cultural Revolution, Qian returned to research.
 From 1978 to 1980, he visited several universities in Italy, the United States and Japan, impressing his audience with his wit and erudition.
-In 1982, he was instated as the deputy director of the Chinese Academy of Social Sciences.
-He then began working on Guan Zhui Bian, which occupied the next decade of his life.
+In 1982, he was appointed as the deputy director of the Chinese Academy of Social Sciences.
+He then began working on Limited Views, which occupied the next decade of his life.

-While Guan Zhui Bian established his fame in the academic field, his novel Fortress Besieged introduced him to the public.
+While Limited Views established his fame in the academic field, his novel Fortress Besieged introduced him to the public.
 Fortress Besieged was reprinted in 1980, and became a best-seller.
 Many illegal reproductions and "continuations" followed.
 Qian's fame rose to its height when the novel was adapted into a TV serial in 1990 which was acted by some famous Chinese actors, such as Daoming Chen and Da Ying.

 Qian returned to research, but escaped from social activities.
-Most of his late life was confined to his reading room.
-He consciously kept a distance from the mass media and political figures.
+He consciously kept a distance from the mass media and political figures and played an important role in digitizing Chinese classics late in his life.
 Readers kept visiting the secluded scholar, and an anecdote goes that Qian when approached by a British admirer, remarked: "Is it necessary for one to know the hen if one loves the eggs it lays?"

-Qian entered a hospital in 1994, his daughter also became ill in 1995.
+Qian was hospitalized in 1994, and his daughter also became ill in 1995.
 On March 4, 1997, Qian's daughter died of cancer.
 On December 19, 1998, Qian died in Beijing.

-Former Residence
+Former residence

 Qian's former residence, covering 1,600 square meters, is located at Xinjiexiang #30 and #32 in Wuxi, Nanjing.
 It was built in 1923 by his grandfather Qian Fujiong.
 In 1926 his uncle Qian Sunqin built five buildings and several auxiliary rooms on the west side of the back of the house, covering an area of 667.6 square meters.
 The whole group of buildings are typical Jiangnan courtyard houses.
 Inside the residence, there are some unique separate buildings, such as Haixu Shulou and Meihua Shuwu.
 In 2018, it applied for China's significant cultural relics protection units.
 The former residence has related exhibitions and is open to the public without fees.